Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/data_engine/get_start.rst

     sd_q1.hashatt[0] = 8;
     sd_q1.hashatt[1] = 9;

-Then, you should choose which columns that should be given in the result buffer
+Then, you should choose which columns that should be given in the result buffer:

 .. code-block:: cpp